cover-me/instrDAQ/README.md

 Model=24xx
 Alias=smu1
 ```
 Replace the addresses ([GPIB0::1::INSTR]) with correct ones.
-The program will try sending the command `*IDN?` to each address in file "instrGroup1" to check if the instrument has been turned on or the _Model_ in "instrGroup1" is correct, if _CheckStr_ of corresponding _Model_ is contained in the returning string, the instrument will be listed in the front panel of the program.
-If you don't want to check or if the instrument doesn't support the command `*IDN?`, just delete that line (CheckStr=***) in file "Model".
+The program will try sending `*IDN?` to each address listed here, to check whether an instrument is powered on and whether the _Model_ specified is correct.
+If there is a response containing the _CheckStr_, the instrument will be listed in the front panel of the program.
+If you don't want to check or if the instrument wouldn't response to `*IDN?`, just delete that line (CheckStr=***) in file "Model".
 _RdCmd_ is the command querying readings.
-_RdName_ is the name for readings queried by _RdCmd_.
-If there are many readings returned by one command, seperate them with "&".
+_RdName_ is the name of readings.
+If there are multiple readings returned by one command, seperate them with "&".
-The _Alias_ is used to replace the "#" in _RdName_.
+_Alias_ is used to replace the "#" in _RdName_.
 ### Add more than one commands in a single Model
 *   Just seperate them with "/", 6221 current source for example,
 ```